GameDisplayer/Deep-QLearning-Multi-Agent-Perspective-for-Traffic-Signal-Control/README.md

     ```shell
     docker pull gamedisplayer/sumo-experiments
     ```
-2. In the main directory of the repo (at the location of the *requirements.txt*), run the container with the volume attached :
+2. If you have already cloned the repository, just go inside the workdir:

     ```shell
-    docker run -it --name [the_name_you_want] -v [volume_location]:/experiment gamedisplayer/sumo-experiments /bin/bash
+    cd Deep-QLearning-Multi-Agent-Perspective-for-Traffic-Signal-Control
     ```
-    Note : *[volume_location]* might correspond to something like *~/git/Deep-QLearning-Multi-Agent-Perspective-for-Traffic-Signal-Control*
+3. Check that you are in the main directory of the repo (at the location of the *requirements.txt*), then run the container with the volume attached :

+    ```shell
+    docker run --rm -it --name [the_name_you_want] -v $PWD:/experiment gamedisplayer/sumo-experiments /bin/bash
+    ```
 4. Launch your experiments !

     Go to ```TLCS``` or ```2TLCS``` and run the bash script :
     ```shell
     ./train.sh
+    ```
+ *Note:* If you want to quit the virtual environment, just type and enter:
+    ```
+    exit
     ```

 For more information (environment variables or description) please go to the [Docker Hub repo](https://hub.docker.com/repository/docker/gamedisplayer/sumo-experiments) !